HuygensING/alexandria/README.md

 # _Alexandria_: A Command-line Application for Digital Text Editing

 ## What is it?
 In short: _Alexandria_ is a text repository system in which you can store and edit documents.
-It is the reference implementation of [TAG](https://github.com/HuygensING/TAG) (Text-as-Graph), a flexible graph data model for text.
-TAG and _Alexandria_ are under active development at the Research and Development group of the Humanities Cluster.
+It is the reference implementation of [TAG](https://huygensing.github.io/TAG/) (Text-as-Graph), a flexible graph data model for text.
+TAG and _Alexandria_ are under active development at the [Research & Development group](https://huc.knaw.nl/research/infrastructure-rd/) of the Humanities Cluster.

 ## What's the difference?
 You may wonder, why use _Alexandria_ if you already have a text editing tool?
 Well, if you'd like to carry out advanced text analysis and you don't mind a little command-line work, Alexandria is the tool for you.
 If you're used to working with XML, you'll find it enlightening to work with a data model like TAG in which you can easily model overlapping structures, discontinuous elements, and nonlinear text without having to resort to workarounds.